survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 ## Possible Approaches

-When generating multiple pages with webpack, you have a couple of considerations:
+When generating multiple pages with webpack, you have a couple of possibilities:

 * Go through the *multi-compiler mode* and return an array of configurations.
 The approach would work as long as the pages are separate and there is a minimal need for sharing code across them.
 The benefit of this approach is that you can process it through [parallel-webpack](https://www.npmjs.com/package/parallel-webpack) to improve build performance.
 * Set up a single configuration and extract the commonalities.
 The way you do this can differ depending on how you chunk it up.